ParthContractor/FlickrAPIClient/README.md

 * List of exposed methods as below mentioned.
 * getPhotos with (searchText and pageNumber params)
   * This  is useful to search all photos with any text.
-  * Also, it gives opportunity to load more images by tracking pageNumber and total from application layer.
+  * Also, it gives opportunity to load more images by tracking "pageNumber" and "total photos" from application layer.